nasa-fornax/fornax-documentation/documentation/forsc_dashboard.md

 -   **Running Jupyter Servers** this is 0 if you are not running a compute environment, or 1 if you are.
     Note there is a delay in this value of about 1-2 minutes, so if you shut down your server, you will have to wait a bit before this number shows the update.

-To see changes, you can reload the Dashboard at any time without affecting a server you may have running, but note that there may be a delay of up to a few minutes before recent usage is reflected.
+To see changes, you can reload the Dashboard at any time without affecting a {term}`server <server>` you may have running, but note that there may be a delay of up to a few minutes before recent usage is reflected.